One of the most hotly contended spaces in the business world is the mythical nirvana of the #1 Spot in Search Engines. .

 At the end of the scale, a small business consulting organisation hired us to optimise their website, which consisted mostly of a WordPress CMS and the job only took several hours.

 Updating a WordPress website to optimise meta tags my usually only consist of installing one of several SEO plugins i.e. Yoast SEO or All in One SEO .
 Then working through each of your web pages and optimising the content using the plugin features.

-Irrespective of platform the principles of optimising your metadata tags are the same.
+Irrespective of the platform the principles of optimising your metadata tags are the same.
 By focusing on a few core meta tags you can dramatically improve your website search engine rankings in just a few weeks.

-Which Meta Tags For SEO
+Which Meta Tags are best for SEO ?

 Opinions vary dramatically across the SEO industry as to which Tags really matter, and which ones can be dropped.
-However, one has to remember that a large percentage of body of knowledge that makes up SEO, it is mostly just a matter of opinion based on individual research and individual interpretations of the advice that is provided by Search Engines.
+However, one has to remember that a large percentage of the body of knowledge that makes up SEO, it is mostly just a matter of opinion based on individual research and individual interpretations of the advice that is provided by Search Engines.

 There are a number of search engines out there, of which Google is but one.
 Although Google, is probably by far the most important search engine because it will generate the highest proportion of traffic to your website, it is a good idea to try and ensure your pages are at least indexable by more than one search engine.

-Google will ultimately ignore the tags it doesn’t use without affecting your sites performance.
+Google will ultimately ignore the tags it doesn’t use without affecting your site’s performance.